Skip to main content

 Manage phone numbers

-Every outbound call needs a caller ID.
+Numbers are the connection between agents and the outside world.
 The Python SDK exposes the same public number APIs as the dashboard:

 List your numbers

-for number in numbers:
+for number in client.numbers.list():

 Search for available numbers

-available = callingbox.numbers.search_available(
+available = client.numbers.search_available(

 country_code="US",